tokawa0213/Conv-Onomat/README.md

 More datails will be written later

 ### How to use the scripts?
-1. Create base onomatope (from dictionary this time : naka_result.txt, made from naka_jisho)
+1. Create base onomatope by runnning scripts at dictionary_resource(from dictionary this time : naka_result.txt, made from naka_jisho)
 2. Run hanpuku-mid.py and create mid-state
 3. Run hanpuku-mix.py and find mixed-state
 4. Seacrh for ono in the text file using find_ono_hira, find_ono_kata, line_info, line_info_k, line_info_n, line_info_n_k mid (.py)
 5. Run base.py to total the distributuion between all categories
 6. Run onomatope.py to caculate the final state
+7. Analyze the data from PICS.csv or add method by inheriting class at onomatope.py